zeyobs/flight-search-app-QA/tickets-for-bugs/bugReport.md

 ## Steps to Reproduce

 1. The user is on the flight search page
-2. The user enters '<From>' and '<To>' values to the flight search fields
+2. The user enters 'From' and 'To' values to the flight search fields
 3. The system should not allow to the search with identical values

   Examples: